Ireland – West Cork & Kerry Safari

 Our Safari winds its way through the National Park, passing by the famous "Ladies View", to bring us to the coast and the picturesque town of Kenmare.
 We then make our way out along the Beara Peninsula following its Northern Edge with its stunning vistas and colourful villages of Eyeries and Allihies.

 Castletownbere offers an obligatory pint at the famous McCarthy's bar before we take in the views and vistas afforded by the southern side of the peninsula.
-We continue on to the village of Glengarriff which gives us a chance to visit the magnificent Garnish Island.
+For 2021 we are taking a transfer direct to explore the magnificent jewel of West Cork, the Sheeps Head Peninsula

-The serenity of the glacial valley of Gougane Barra is a wonderful overnight stop before completing our loop by returning to Killarney for a final night together.
+The serenity of the glacial valley of Gougane Barra is a wonderful overnight stop before completing our loop by returning to Killarney.

 Arrival in Killarney